Mesopotamia: Family life

 Mesopotamia, as shown by successive law codes, those of Urukagina, Lipit Ishtar and Hammurabi, across its history became more and more a patriarchal society, one in which the men were far more powerful than the women.
 For example, during the earliest Sumerian period, the "en", or high priest of male gods was originally a woman, that of female goddesses.
 Thorkild Jacobsen, as well as others, have suggested that early Mesopotamian society was ruled by a "council of elders" in which men and women were equally represented, but that over time, as the status of women fell, that of men increased.

 As for schooling, only royal offspring and sons of the rich and professionals, such as scribes, physicians, temple administrators, went to school.
 Most boys were taught their father's trade or were apprenticed out to learn a trade.
 Girls had to stay home with their mothers to learn housekeeping and cooking, and to look after the younger children.
 Some children would help with crushing grain or cleaning birds.
 Unusually for that time in history, women in Mesopotamia had rights.
 They could own property and, if they had good reason, get a divorce.

 Burials

 Hundreds of graves have been excavated in parts of Mesopotamia, revealing information about Mesopotamian burial habits.
 In the city of Ur, most people were buried in family graves under their houses, along with some possessions.
 A few have been found wrapped in mats and carpets.
 Deceased children were put in big "jars" which were placed in the family chapel.
 Other remains have been found buried in common city graveyards.
 17 graves have been found with very precious objects in them.
 It is assumed that these were royal graves.
-Rich of various periods, have been discovered to have sought burial in Bahrein, identified with Sumerian Dilmun.
+Rich people of various periods have been discovered to have sought burial in Bahrein, identified with Sumerian Dilmun.